 - The quakes are very shallow and therefore have more effect;

 - It's not only the quakes but also the slow sagging of the ground.
-The land in Groningen has a complex structure which hasn't been studied properly and is still poorly understood;
+The subsoil in Groningen has a complex structure which hasn't been studied properly and is still poorly understood;

 - The Groningen quakes are anything but 'a fact of life' - they're the result of political choices made by a government that has questionable connections to two multinationals: Shell and Exxon.
 They can stop the quakes if they want;

-You'd think that this combination would draw the attention of all sorts of scientists, but this is not the case.
+You'd think that this combination would draw the attention of all sorts of scientists, but it doesn't.
 Over the last decades, barely a handful of scientists have done something with this rather unique combination.

 real time information